 Structuring content like a trail of breadcrumbs

-This round of updates is all about organizing content; the scaffolding that underpins the site as you navigate its pages.
+This round of updates is all about organising content: the scaffolding that underpins the site as you navigate its pages.

 The intention here isn't to produce more content, but to provide additional pathways to finding it.
 My favourite new feature, for example, is the classic breadcrumb trail perched atop the majority of pages.

-But there's more to talk about, and they all deserve the spotlight equally.
+But there are more updates to talk about, and they all deserve the spotlight equally.
 The net result (I hope) is a better experience for readers and visitors.

 1. Pagination